-1. Territorially speaking, the five provinces of North China will be made the object of the above-mentioned self-government; but we must be careful not to be too eager to enlarge in self-government area; on the contrary, we should enlarge in self-government area; on the contrary, we should enlarge in accordance with the points given in paragraph 2 and cities in accordance with the points given in paragraph 2 and others of this letter, and thus, we should aim at inducing the others of this letter, and thus, we should aim at inducing the remaining three provinces to join the two voluntarily.
-Our remaining three provinces to join the two voluntarily.
-Our advice and guidance to the Hopeh-Chahar political council should be given through Mr. Sung che Yuan for the time being, and self-government movements by the people should be encouraged in so far as they remain fair and just, and should make use of them in gradually realizing an actual self-government among the people of these two provinces, thus laying firmly the foundation of the self-government for the five previnces in North China.
+1. Territorially speaking, the five provinces of North China will be made the object of the above-mentioned selfgovernment, but we must be careful not to he too eager to enlarge in self-government area; on the contrary, we should first aim at a gradual realization of self-government in the Hopeh and Chahar provinces as well as in Peiping and Tientsin cities in accordance with the points given in paragraph 2 and others of this letter, and thus, we should aim at inducing the remaining three provinces to join the two voluntarily.
+Our advice and guidance to the Hopeh-Chahar political council should be given through Mr. Sung che Yuan for the time being, and self-government movements by the people should be encouraged in se far as they remain fair and just, and should make use of them in gradually realizing an actual self-government among the people of these two provinces, thus laying firmly the foundation of the self-government for the five provinces in North China.